 Giving to your favorite charity or nonprofit feels great.
 But as online giving has become easier than ever, online charity scams have become more prevalent.
-With only a couple of clicks, you could find yourself giving your hard-earned money or personal information to someone who is capable of causing considerable damage to your bottom line.
+With only a couple of clicks, you could find yourself giving your hard-earned money or personal information to someone capable of causing considerable damage to your bottom line.

 Verify where you are giving